The front facades of houses on typical Victorian housing estates

 The front garden

-Just inside the front door was the hall, known as the passage.
+Just inside the front door was the hall, known as the passage which is just visible in the sketch.
 There was a rack there to hang coats and a small umbrella stand.
-There was also a very nice hall lantern hanging from the ceiling.
+There was a very nice hall lantern hanging from the ceiling.